Vivante Corporation: Products

 After its business pivot, Vivante developed a range of GPU cores that are compliant with the OpenGL ES 1.1 and 2.0 standards as well as the OpenVG standard.
 Created by VeriSilicon support for the Vulkan API 1.0 and for OpenVX 1.0 is provided for at least 6 major desktop and embedded operating systems.

 2D graphics products & Vector GPUs, summarized by the vendor under the term "Composition Processing Cores" (CPC), sometimes mentioned with the feature of single pass composition blending capability of 8 or higher, are the GC300, GC320, GC350 and GP355 (OpenVG core)with the additional listing of GC200 and GC420.

-NXP further mentions GC255 in a presentation for their i.MX models.
+NXP further mentions GC255 in a presentation for its i.MX models.

 The NXP i.MX8 series will come with 2 units of the GC7000Lite or GC7000 vector processor.

 For 3D graphics products please see the table below.

 Legend for the notes in below listing: